-Click to Enlarge platform's larger size allows for flexible mounting options.
+Click to Enlarge The KM200PM mount platform's larger size allows for flexible mounting options.

-The KM200PM mount Thorlabs' KM100WFS and KM200PM(/M) Kinematic Platform Mounts provide kinematic control for our CMOS-Based Shack-Hartmann Wavefront Sensors.
+Thorlabs' KM100WFS and KM200PM(/M) Kinematic Platform Mounts provide kinematic control for our CMOS-Based Shack-Hartmann Wavefront Sensors.
 Please note that the optical axis of the sensors will not be centered over the optical post.
-The animation to the right shows a.
-The Distance between the Front and Back of the Platform
+The animation to the right shows how to convert between the left- and right-handed orientations for the KM100WFS.
+This process is very similar for the KM200PM(/M).